yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 1. Click **Confirm and Enable Disaster Recovery**.

 YugabyteDB Anywhere proceeds to set up DR for the universe.
-How long this takes depend mainly on the amount of data that needs to be copied to the DR replica.
+How long this takes depends mainly on the amount of data that needs to be copied to the DR replica.

 ## Monitor replication